Table of Contents

 10. Epiphone Les Paul Pro IV – 550$

 The Epiphone Les Paul Traditional Pro IV is a limited-edition electric guitar that captures the essence of the iconic Les Paul design with some modern upgrades.
-It’s a great option for guitarists who want a versatile and well-made instrument at a more affordable price point.
+It’s an excellent option for guitarists who want a versatile and well-made instrument at a more affordable price.

 Key features